AllEars Parents’ Guide to Walt Disney World’s Animal Kingdom with Kids

 Best Attraction Queues

 And while we’re talking about (sometimes long) waits in line, we’ve also highlighted the best attraction queues here.
 One of our Animal Kingdom favorites: Flight of Passage!
-Though you’ll definitely want to try to get a FastPass for this popular attraction, if you happen to have to go through the queue, it’s packed with interesting stuff!
+Though you’ll definitely want to try to get an Individual Lightning Lane pass for this popular attraction, if you happen to have to go through the queue, it’s packed with interesting stuff!

 Best Places (on Attractions) to Chill Out